National TPS Alliance v. Noem: Second Trump administration (Jan 2025 – present)

 On January 28, Secretary Noem announced the vacatur of the previous designation, reverting to the initial deadline set by the October 2023 designation.
 On February 1, 2025, the Department of Homeland Security announced its intention to seek the removal of Temporary protected status for roughly 350,000 Venezuelans who had been granted the charter under the Biden administration.
 On February 5, an order was published in the federal register.
 A suit was filed against the order on February 19.
 Termination was to go into effect in early April, but the order was blocked by Judge Edward M. Chen in the US Court for the Ninth District of California.
+TPS was revoked for Venezuelans in October and November of 2025.

 Lower Court

 On February 19, 2025, the National TPS Alliance and its partners filed suit in federal court to challenge the department's efforts to remove the temporary status of roughly 600,000 Venezuelans: 350,000 whose designation would expire on April 7, and an additional 250,000 whose designation is set to expire in September.
 They filed preliminary motion the following day.
 In a press release, they claimed that the "explanation for her decision [was] irrational and riddled with legal errors."
 The case was assigned to District Judge for the Northern District of California Edward M. Chen.